-Please tick which services are connected to your property and give details of the supplier:

-Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ OVO Energy Water mains or private water supply $\overline{\checkmark}$ City of Edinburgh Council Electricity $\overline{\checkmark}$ OVO Energy Mains drainage $\overline{\checkmark}$ City of Edinburgh Council Telephone Cable TV or satellite $\overline{\checkmark}$ Sky Broadband $\overline{\checkmark}$ Sky b.
-Is there a septic tank system at your p roperty?

-- Do you have appropriate consents for the discharge from your septic tank? (i) - Do you have a maintenance contract for your septic tank? (ii)

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-11 Responsibilities for shared or common areas

-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as a. the repair of a shared drive, private road, boundary, or garden area?
-No b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

-Communal repairs to tenement stairwell and roof.

-Has there been any major repair or replacement of any part of the roof during the time you C. have owned the property?

-Yes

-d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?

-As far as you are aware, do any of your neighbours have the right to walk over your e. property, for example to put out their rubbish bin or to maintain their boundaries?
+Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas $\overline{\mathbf{Q}}$ Ovo Water mains or private water supply $\overline{\mathbf{A}}$ Scottish Water Electricity $\overline{\mathbf{A}}$ Ovo ablaMains drainage Scottish Water Telephone Cable TV or satellite $\overline{\mathbf{A}}$ Virgin Media Broadband Virgin Media $\overline{\mathbf{A}}$ Is there a septic tank system at your property? b.
+Do you have appropriate consents for the discharge from your septic tank? (i) Do you have a maintenance contract for your septic tank? (ii) If you have answered yes, please give details of the company with which you have a maintenance contract: 11 Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as a. the repair of a shared drive, private road, boundary, or garden area?
+Yes If you have answered yes, please give details: Voluntarily contribute to garden maintenance contract arranged by residents.
+Is there a responsibility to contribute to repair and maintenance of the roof, common b. stairwell or other common areas?
+Yes If you have answered yes, please give details: Contribute to maintenance as agreed between residents Has there been any major repair or replacement of any part of the roof during the time you C. have owned the property?
+No Do you have the right to walk over any of your neighbours' property - for example to put d. out your rubbish bin or to maintain your boundaries?
+No If you have answered yes, please give details: As far as you are aware, do any of your neighbours have the right to walk over your e. property, for example to put out their rubbish bin or to maintain their boundaries?
 No f.
 As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)